Geometric-and-Combinatorial-Structures/contractible-graphs/README.md

 Such script makes an exhaustive search in the files `CG_AM_1.txt`, ..., `CG_AM_9.txt`, looking for a collapsible graph but not a strong vertex I-contractible.
 No graph with such characteristics were found.

 ## Reduced graphs by I-contractible transformations
-As was stated in [Collapsibility and homological properties of I-contractible transformations](https://arxiv.org/abs/1808.07461) (_Algorithm 2_), the algorithm `Contractible_reduction` developed in the script ``Contractible_reduction`.cpp` reduce the 'strong vertex I-contractible' vertices in order to obtain another graph, with less vertices and edges but the same homotopy type (and same homology groups).
-Generate the executable as follows:
+As was stated in [Collapsibility and homological properties of I-contractible transformations](https://arxiv.org/abs/1808.07461) (_Algorithm 2_), the algorithm `Contractible_reduction` developed in the script `Contractible_reduction.cpp` reduce the 'strong vertex I-contractible' vertices in order to obtain another graph, with less vertices and edges but the same homotopy type (and same homology groups).
+The executable file can be compiled from the source file as follows:
 ```
 gcc Contractible_reduction.cpp -o Contractible_reduction
 ./Contractible_reduction